aryaniyaps/flask-graphql-boilerplate/README.md

 # Flask GraphQL Boilerplate

-a Flask + GraphQL template for [cookiecutter](https://github.com/cookiecutter/cookiecutter) to get you up and running.
+a Flask template for [cookiecutter](https://github.com/cookiecutter/cookiecutter) to get you up and running, powered by GraphQL.

 ## Features (work in progress)